YikiSu/security_software_user/README.md

 respondent, whether security software is used (free versions or paid versions), income level of the respondents and etc.

+## Usage

+The replication of this project can be done by installing the following dependencies and running the following command from the root directory of this project to unzip the data:

+Using `R`:

+`Rscript script/download_data.R --url="https://www150.statcan.gc.ca/n1/tbl/csv/22100010-eng.zip" --out_path="data"`

+The data file will be saved in a folder called `data`.

+## Dependencies

+-   R version 3.6.1 and R packages:

+    -   docopt==0.7.1

 # References

 <div id="refs" class="references csl-bib-body hanging-indent">